Zaoyang

 Zaoyang (枣阳 (棗陽, Zǎoyáng)) is a city in the north of Hubei province, People's Republic of China, bordering Henan province to the north.
 Administratively, it is a county-level city under the administration of Xiangyang.

-At the 2010 census its population was 1,004,741 inhabitants even though its built-up (or metro) area is much smaller.
+At the 2020 census its population was 888,794 inhabitants even though its built-up (metropolitan) area is much smaller.

 History

-Remains dating back to the Warring States period (771 - 221 BCE) have been found near the city.
+Remains dating back to the Warring States period (771 - 221 BCE) have been found near Zaoyang.